design-group/style-guide/README.md

 ## Folder Structure
 The top-level Views folder should contain folders that organize the views based on the navigation structure of the application.
 The steps taken to access a view in the Designer should be similar to those taken to access the view in the application.

 Each distinct view that can be accessed by a user should have its own folder.
-This folder should contain one view, named Overview, and another folder named Embedded Views.
-Any embedded views used by the Overview should be stored in this Embedded Views folder; in turn, these embedded views may be composed of their own embedded views, so the structure will repeat for as many folder levels deep as is necessary.
+This folder should contain one view, with a clear and full-text name that explains the purpose of the view, and another folder named Embedded Views.
+Any embedded views used by the main view should be stored in this Embedded Views folder; in turn, these embedded views may be composed of their own embedded views, so the structure will repeat for as many folder levels deep as is necessary.

 ## View Structure
 The root container of a view should be one of the following: